Thermality of horizon through near horizon instability: a path integral approach: An effective quantum model

 Note that our original relativistic near horizon Hamiltonian (\ref{eqn:near_horizon_hamiltonian}) now provides a non-relativistic effective evolution of the eigenstate through the Schrodinger equation of the form (\ref{B1}) under an effective potential of the following form

 with the energy of the non-relativistic particle of mass $m$ is given by $\mathcal{E}=0$.
 The same can also be obtained using the solutions of the actual wave equation (\ref{eqn:schrodinger1}) (i.e. the energy eigenfunctions) and asking which potential is responsible for such eigenfunctions as solutions of the Schrodinger equation (see a discussion in Appendix \ref{App1}).

-This is an exciting result.
-We interpret this as an \emph{equivalency} between a massless particle near horizon with Hamiltonian given in the Eq. \eqref{eqn:schrodinger} and a massive particle moving in a potential given in Eq. \eqref{eqn:potential}.
-This type of equivalency was not found in the literature survey and hence is a novel result that we obtained.
-People have worked out the thermal behaviour of $1/x^{2}$ type potential \cite{ComplexPath1, ComplexPath2}.
+Further, in Appendix \ref{App1} we solve the Schrodinger equation for $1/x^{2}$ potential and show that near $x=0$, the wavefunction will have a similar form for energies $\mathcal{E}\geq 0$.
+This is an exciting result as people have worked out the thermal behaviour of $1/x^{2}$ type potential \cite{ComplexPath1, ComplexPath2}.